stat545ubc-2023/ShinyApp-b3-JeromePlumier/README.md

 3. Allow the user to search for multiple entries simultaneously - The app allows for users to view results for multiple date ranges at the same time.

-4. Add parameters to the plot - The app takes in selected diameter ranges and selected date range as input.
-The plot updates based on these inputs.
+4. Plot - The app takes in selected diameter ranges and selected date range as input and create a plot.
+The plot updates based on these inputs, and permits easy visualization of the desired data.

-5. Add parameters to the table - The app takes in selected diameter ranges and selected date range as input.
-The table updates based on these inputs.
+5. Table - The app takes in selected diameter ranges and selected date range as input and create a table.
+The table updates based on these inputs, and permits easy access of all the desired data..

 ## Data